These crispy oatmeal crackers are made with freshly ground oats and pack a delicious and flavorful crunch!

 Plus, they’re so much cheaper than buying gluten free crackers!
 Who wants to spend $5 on a box of crackers?
 I’d rather not, if I don’t have to!

 I’ve shared cracker recipes on the blog before, but this time I wanted to add a little more whole grain nutrition to them.
 I decided to grind up some oats and use oat flour in addition to the gluten free flour blend.
 The oats gave these a great nutty flavor and made the texture a little lighter.
-They were gobbled up in no time flat!
+These oatmeal crackers were gobbled up in no time flat!

-If you happen to have crackers left over (we never do), you can store them in a glass jar or ziploc bag.
+If you happen to have of these oatmeal crackers left over (we never do), you can store them in a glass jar or ziploc bag.
 If you do want to have some left over, then I would suggest making a double batch. :)

 Easy Oatmeal Crackers (Gluten Free and Vegan).